Lebanon's Aoun holds talks on Hariri government

 Hariri said on Saturday he would not accept “Hezbollah stances that affect our Arab brothers or target the security and stability of their countries”.

-Reporting by Tom Perry and Laila Bassam; editing by Mark Heinrich
+Reporting by Tom Perry and Laila Bassam; editing by Mark Heinrich and William Maclean